 Middle East Technical University

-The Middle East Technical University program has been temporarily suspended for the fall of 2017.
-Please check back in the fall for updates regarding the spring program.
+The Middle East Technical University program has been temporarily suspended through the spring of 2018.
+Please check back in the fall for updates regarding the fall 2018 program.

 Middle East Technical University (METU) is a beautiful campus with magnificent architecture laid out gracefully on the rolling Anatolian hills in a western suburb of Ankara surrounded by wooded hills, farmlands and clustered suburban neighborhoods.
 All instruction is in English and students enroll in regular classes and residence halls alongside Turkish and other international students.
 They are welcome to participate in all University activities.
 Students may attend for a semester or an academic year.
 All eligible SUNY and non-SUNY students are welcome to apply.